jsa-aerial/aerobio/doc/install-doc.md

 * There are more analyses available out of the box than the by [hand analyses](#flows) alone (such as RBTn-Seq)

-* There auxilliary support processing jobs to help automate analyses (for example, automatic referene generation)
+* There are auxilliary support processing jobs to help automate analyses (for example, automatic reference generation)

 * The performance of any analysis will be much higher due to the use of streaming pipelines.